rustless/rustless/README.md

 ## Use JSON Schema

 Also you can use JSON Schema (IETF's draft v4) to validate your parameters.
-To use schemes in your application you need to make simple setup:
+To use schemes in your application you need to use the following setup:

 ~~~rust
 use valico::json_schema;